Law school rankings in the United States: Criticisms of rankings

 Additionally, the American Bar Association issued the MacCrate Report in 1992, which outlined many fundamental problems with modern legal education and called for reform in American law schools.
-While the report was hailed as a "template for modern legal education", its practice-oriented tenets have met resistance by law schools continually ranked in the "top 13."
+While the report was hailed as a "template for modern legal education", its practice-oriented tenets have met resistance by law schools."

 Ranking systems, most prominently that of U.S. News, has not allowed these criticisms to go unanswered.
 They regularly outline and justify their methodology alongside the rankings, and have even published defenses of their value.
 Additionally, law professors William Henderson and Andrew Morriss have come out with a study criticizing law schools' (and the ABA's) refusal to adopt any better objective comparison method for the continued widespread reliance on U.S. News.
 Henderson and Morriss allege that law schools' attempts to "game" their U.S. News ranking by manipulating postgraduation employment statistics or applicant selectivity have led U.S. News to adjust its methodology accordingly, resulting in a counter-productive cycle.
 They go on to suggest that the ABA should use its accreditation power to mandate greater transparency in law schools' statistical reporting.

 In March 2011, Loyola Law School Dean Victor Gold in Los Angeles penned an op-ed in the Huffington Post, accusing U.S. News & World Report of "refus[ing] to consider diversity as a factor in its ranking system."
 Gold asserted that "[t]here is a broad consensus among law school deans and professors that diversity enriches law school education."
 Loyola, which has a large Asian student body, claims 37% of its students are "minorities", but it does not provide any specifics.

 Between November and December 2022, 12 of the 14 "T14" law Schools announced that they would no longer participate in the U.S. News rankings by declining to submit admissions data, with University of Chicago Law School and Cornell Law School continuing to do so.
 One of their criticisms was that the rankings don't give enough credit to programs that train lawyers interested in public service.
 In response, U.S. News pledged to modify its law school rankings to capture the individual nuances of each school.
 Additionally, the magazine said that it will continue ranking all fully accredited law schools, regardless of whether schools agree to submit their data.